Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Noisy, Non-Smooth, Non-Convex Estimation

 Let $\overline{g}_n(\theta) = \frac{1}{n} \sum_{i=1}^n g(\theta;x_i)$ be the sample moments, where $x_i$ are iid random variables and $\theta$ are the parameters of interest.
-The goal is to find an estimate of $\theta^\dagger \in \Theta$ solving the moment condition $g(\theta^\dagger):=\mathbb{E}[\overline{g}_n(\theta^\dagger)]=0$.
+The goal is to find an estimate of $\theta^\dagger \in \Theta$ solving the moment condition $g(\theta^\dagger):=\mathbb{E}[g(\theta^\dagger;x_i)]=0$.
 In practice, this entails finding an approximate minimizer $\hat\theta_n \in \Theta$ of the sample objective function $Q_n(\theta) = \|\overline{g}_n(\theta)\|_{W_n}^2 = \overline{g}_n(\theta)^\prime W_n \overline{g}_n(\theta)$ satisfying:

 where $(W_n)_{n \geq 1}$ is a sequence of symmetric and strictly positive definite weighting matrices with limit $W >0$.
 To simplify the analysis, $W_n$ is assumed not to depend on $\theta$.\footnote{This excludes continuously-updated and allows for two-step estimations.} Algorithm \ref{algo:sgn} is designed to find such an approximate minimizer.
+It relies on the Jacobian $G_{n,\varepsilon}$ of smoothed moments $\overline{g}_{n,\varepsilon}$ using a bandwidth $\varepsilon$, computed by convolution smoothing.
+Let $\phi$ be the standard Gaussian density, the smoothed moments and Jacobian are:

+The computation of $G_{n,\varepsilon}$ is discussed in the next subsection and Section \ref{sec:extend}, Algorithm \ref{algo:sqn}.
+Algorithm \ref{algo:sgn} alternates between a local and a global search step.
+The main idea is that, from the current guess $\theta_{b}$, the local step proposes a new candidate $\theta_{b+1}$.
+When the moments are non-smooth, the smoothed Jacobian $G_{n,\varepsilon}$ is used to approximate the unfeasible Gauss-Newton local iteration.
+The global step proposes a competing candidate $\theta^{b+1}$, if the fit is strictly better, $\theta_{b+1}$ is discarded and $\theta^{b+1}$ becomes the current iterate.
+Otherwise, the value from the local step is kept.
+Note that, away from the solution, the local step might produce values $\theta_{b+1}$ outside of $\Theta$.
+One possibility is to set $\|\overline{g}_n(\theta_{b+1})\|_{W_n} = +\infty$, then the global step always binds.
+Another standard approach is to project $\theta_{b+1}$ inside $\Theta$, that is to set each coefficient that is outside its bounds slightly below/above its respective upper/lower bound.
+Appendix \ref{sec:Code} provides R code for Algorithm \ref{algo:sgn} with the extensions from Section \ref{sec:extend}.